Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 \subsection{Node Domain Filtering}

-Convolutional and rational filters implement locally an operator that has a spectral response.
-It is also of interest to develop filters from a node domain perspective and potentially go beyond the spectral duality.
-Generally speaking, a graph filter of order $K$ computes the output $[\vcy]_i$ at node $i$ as a linear combination of the input signals localized in the $K-$hop neighbors $\stN(i,K)$, i.e.,
+{Convolutional and rational filters implement locally an operator that has a spectral response.
+However, in many cases, the desired operator or the data input-output mapping is more complex than a spectral response, which makes these solutions suboptimal (see also Sec.~\ref{sec:filterDesign}).
+Thus, it is of interest to develop filters from a node domain perspective and potentially go beyond the spectral duality.} Generally speaking, a graph filter of order $K$ computes the output $[\vcy]_i$ at node $i$ as a linear combination of the input signal localized in the $K-$hop neighbors $\stN(i,K)$, i.e.,

-where $\{h_{ij}\}$ are the parameters.
-These parameters account also for the graph structure (edge weights) underlying the signal $[\vcx]_j$, seen locally from node $i$.
-Here, we first relate the convolutional filtering \eqref{eq:graphConv} with operation \eqref{eq.vx_filt} and then discuss extensions to node varying \cite{Segarra2017-GraphFilterDesign} and edge varying versions \cite{Coutino2019-EdgeVariant}.
+where $\{h_{ij}\}$ are the parameters. {These parameters account also for the graph structure (edge weights) underlying the signal $[\vcx]_j$, seen locally from node $i$.} Here, we first relate the convolutional filtering \eqref{eq:graphConv} with operation \eqref{eq.vx_filt} and then discuss extensions to node varying \cite{Segarra2017-GraphFilterDesign} and edge varying versions \cite{Coutino2019-EdgeVariant}.

 \textbf{Convolutional filtering.} Leveraging locality (Property~\ref{prop:loc}), the convolutional filter obtains the information from $k$-hop neighbors as $\vcz^{(k)} = \mtS^k\vcx.$ This can be written as